Yin Shun

-Although Yin Shun is closely associated with the Tzu-Chi Foundation, he has had a decisive influence on others of the new generation of Buddhist monks such as Sheng-yen of Dharma Drum Mountain and Hsing Yun of Fo Guang Shan, who were active in humanitarian aid, social work, environmentalism and academic research as well.
+Although Yin Shun is closely associated with the Tzu Chi Foundation, he has had a decisive influence on others of the new generation of Buddhist monks such as Sheng-yen of Dharma Drum Mountain and Hsing Yun of Fo Guang Shan, who were active in humanitarian aid, social work, environmentalism and academic research as well.
 He is considered to be one of the most influential figures of Taiwanese Buddhism, having influenced many of the leading Buddhist figures in modern Taiwan.

 Biography

 Yin Shun was born on 5 April 1906 (The traditional Chinese calendar: 12 March 丙午) in a village in Zhejiang Province, China.
 His birth name was Zhang Luqin (Wade–Giles: Chang Luch'in).
 At the time of Zhang's birth, it was the end of the Qing Dynasty.
 Eleven days after his birth, Zhang was critically ill and nearly died.
 He began school at age seven.

 In his studies, he stumbled upon the subject of immortality—a subject that Zhang found interesting.
 His parents found what Zhang was doing to be very unusual, so they required him to teach at other schools.

-Zhang turned his attention to Confucianism and Taoism, but neither of their philosophies could satisfied him in his spiritual yearning.
-At one point, Christianity aroused his interest.
-However, Zhang realised the irrelevance in their doctrine, and could not commit himself to Christianity after two years.
+Zhang turned his attention to Confucianism and Taoism, but neither of these philosophies satisfied his spiritual yearning.
+At one point, Christianity aroused his interest but Zhang realised the irrelevance in their doctrine and after two years could not commit himself to Christianity.
 One day, Zhang was looking for something to read.
 He stumbled onto the words "the Buddha Dharma".
 This immediately sparked spiritual interest in his heart, and Zhang zealously looked for anything that had to do with Buddhism.